1TTT9/leetcode-set/README.md

-# Report to solved/unsolved algortithm problems on leetcode.com
+# Source codes on Java [leetcode](https://leetcode.com/)
 ---
 ===

-# Also check [my blog](http://danjog.blogspot.jp/) to see the tricks or pisfall while solving those problems.
+## Report to solved/unsolved algortithm problems on leetcode.com.
+Also check [my blog](http://danjog.blogspot.jp/) to see the tricks or pisfall while solving those problems.

 ## 2015/03/15